 When to Use Infer

 Infer is also a verb and is defined as “to conclude from evidence of by reasoning.”
-For example,

 - I inferred from your look that you wanted me to leave.